tensor5/JSLinter/README.md

 `jslint` also recognize some command-line specific flags:

 -   `--raw`: output the report as raw JSON, useful when the output is expected to be parsed by another tool.
-The format is an array of objects, one for each input file, containing the following fields:
+Unless the `--version` flag is used, the format is an array of objects, one for each input file, containing the following fields:

     -   `file`: the name of the input file
     -   `option`: JSLint option object
     -   `stop`: true if JSLint was not able to process the entire file
     -   `warnings`: the array of warning objects

+    If the `--raw` flag is used together with `--version`, the format is:

+    -   `version`: the version of JSLinter
+    -   `jslintEdition`: the edition of JSLint

 -   `--sha-bang`: ignore the first line of input if it begins with `#!`.

 -   `--version`: print version and exit.
+If used together with `--raw`, the output is in JSON format (see `--raw` above).

 [jslint]: http://www.jslint.com/ "The JavaScript Code Quality Tool"
 [jslint-func]: http://www.jslint.com/function.html "The jslint Function"